yur-spiridonov/NPAt-Core-Research/README.md

 - `NPAt_Core.lib`: Proprietary pre-compiled high-precision core (x64).

 ---
+🛠 How to Run
+EN: To run this demo, you need Visual Studio 2022 (Windows, x64).

+Create a new C++ Console App project.

+Add main.cpp and NPAt_Interface.h to the project.

+Place NPAt_Core.lib in the project folder.

+Go to Project Properties -> Linker -> Input -> Additional Dependencies and add NPAt_Core.lib.

+Set the configuration to Release | x64 and press Ctrl+F5.
+---
 *Developed for research purposes.
 Internal algorithms and mantissa alignment logic are proprietary.*